zio/zio-prelude/docs/functionaldatatypes/validation.md

 However, it is not what we want here.

-We could imagine that the `name` and `age` were transmitted by an internal business customer.
+We could imagine that the `name` and `age` were transmitted by a customer.
 They would probably not be happy if we told them the name was invalid, they corrected that and sent it again, and then we failed again because the age was invalid.

 "Why didn't you tell me about all the problems up front?" we can see them saying. `Validation` does just that.